 The Camp Randall Memorial Arch commemorates one of the most turbulent times in our nation's history: the Civil War.
-At that time, Camp Randall was not a football stadium - it was a training camp for 70,000 Wisconsin troops, representing nearly all of the state's military might.
+The arch was dedicated in 1912 as a tribute to the more than 70,000 soldiers who received military training at the site between 1861 and 1865.

-The Camp Randall Memorial Arch on Monroe Street was dedicated in 1912, and it serves as the entrance to the Grand Army of the Republic Memorial Park.
+The arch, located near the intersection of Dayton St. and Randall Ave. serves as the entrance to Camp Randall Memorial Park ó a historic site listed on the National Register of Historic Places.
 It's also the entrance to Camp Randall Stadium for the UW Marching Band on football Saturdays.

-The two statues that flank the arch - an enlisted solider and an officer - do not have names, because they represent all of Wisconsin's Civil War soldiers.
-The "1912" inscription on the officer's pedestal refers to the dedication date of the arch, and the "1861-1865" inscription on the enlisted soldier's pedestal marks the years our country fought the Civil War.
+Two statues flank the front of the arch - a young solider ready to march off to war and a veteran returning to Camp Randall nearly 50 years after the war.
+The "1912" inscription on the veteranís pedestal refers to the dedication date of the arch, and the "1861-1865" inscription on the enlisted soldier's pedestal marks the years our country fought the Civil War.